 The book 500 world’s greatest golf holes by author George Peper and the editors of GOLF magazine features the 430-yard par four 7th on Morfontaine’s Grand Parcours layout: “The terrain dictates the challenge on this hole, as boulder-strewn tall grass gives way to an uneven fairway lined by white birch trees.
 First up is a semi-blind tee shot, played over a rise that slopes from left to right.
 On a hole that doglegs left, this toughens the drive considerably, as drives are often kicked into the right rough.
 Though the green is large, its undulating surface leaves few safe places for an approach.
 A deep bunker guards the left side, and a false front sloping back to the fairway must be carried.”

-The original 9-hole course, Le Valière, is still a gem in its own right and despite being short it is nonetheless a real challenge.
-The 4th is a cracking short downhill par three and the 5th a great two-shotter.
-These two holes are as good as any on the “main” course.
+The original 9-hole course, Le Vallière, is still a gem in its own right and despite being short it is nonetheless a real challenge.
+Both the 2nd and 4th are cracking short downhill par threes and the 5th is a great two-shotter.
+These three holes are as good as any that you'll find on the “main” course.

 I became the latest member of the Top 100 Team to tee it up here a couple of months ago and, on reflection, I can only think how privileged we are to have been able to play private places such as Morfontaine.
 My one genuine disappointment is that not enough passionate golfers ever get the opportunity to play here and find out just how phenomenal the club’s two courses are.